-Working Hours: 42 hours per week (Day duty)
+Working Hours:Â 37 hours per week

-Location: The role will be based between Kelvedon Park and home, though there will be a requirement to travel to stations and Service Delivery Points around the county on a regular basis to perform the duties of the role
+Location:Â The role will be based between Service Headquarters (Kelvedon Park) and home, with a requirement to travel to all Service locations across the county as required to perform the duties of the role

 *We are open to discuss working arrangements including flexibility over hours and location